IrinaSTA/CV/README.md

 **"Get things done" mentality** - resourceful and persistent, I accomplish objectives on my own initiative and with little guidance.
 In my last job and having no experience in software development, I took on product management in a bootstrapped start up of four.

-**Clear communication** - I am a straight-talker, who loves clarity and wins colleagues over with humour, good will and a focus on business objectives at hand.
+**Clear communication** - I love clarity and win colleagues over with humour, good will and a focus on business objectives at hand.
 I’ve built excellent working relationships in every role I’ve had.

 ## Experience